 Pork Chops with Mushroom Gravy

-These pork chops with mushroom gravy are so tender and juicy, and covered in an herbaceous cream and mushroom sauce.
-They're a restaurant-quality dinner that's easy to make, and super comforting.
+These pork chops with mushroom gravy are tender and juicy, smothered with a rich and creamy homemade mushroom sauce.
+It's a restaurant-quality dinner that's easy to make!

 Ingredients